The new GoldBrute botnet tries to break 1,5 million servers with RDP

 Most likely, this tactic is intended to hide a coordinated Brute-force attack, as the victim will see multiple connection attempts.

-While analyzing the GoldBrute botnet, the researcher was able to modify his code in a way that allowed him to store the list of all “host + username + ” on his own computer.
+During the analysis of the GoldBrute botnet, the researcher was able to modify his code in a way that allowed him to save the list of all "host + username + password" on his own computer.

 "After 6 hours, we received 2,1 million IP addresses from the bot, of which 1.596.571 are unique.
 Of course, we did not execute the next phase of the brute-force ".